-Negative control: Do not add any template DNA.
-Do not add a blank disc or water to the negative control PCR tube or well.
+- Negative control: Do not add any template DNA.
+Do not add a blank disc or water to the negative control PCR tube or well. - 7.
+Briefly centrifuge reactions to ensure discs are fully submerged.

-- 7. Briefly centrifuge reactions to ensure discs are fully submerged. - 8.
-Program the thermal cycler according to the manufacturer's instructions, using the conditions given in Table 7, page 20.
+8. Program the thermal cycler according to the manufacturer's instructions, using the conditions given in Table 7a on the next page.